RahmouniFaouzi/IGA_FEM_ThermalAnalysis/README.md

 This repository contains the MATLAB code developed for the publication:

-**Comparative Study of Steady-State and Transient Heat Transfer in Composites Using FEM, Isogeometric Analysis, and Physics-Informed Machine Learning Correlation**
+**Multi-Formulation Isogeometric Analysis with PhysicsInformed Machine Learning Surrogate for Steady-State and Transient Heat Conduction in Composite Plates**

 **Authors:** Dr. Faouzi Rahmouni, Prof. Amar Khennane